morrolinux/ChimeraDesk/README.md

 # HPRDP
 High performance reverse SSH RDP solution (not really RDP, more like teamviewer..)

+## Glossary
+- `remote computer` : the one you want to connect to
+- `local computer` : the one you can physically type on
+- `remote/pubblic server` : (for reverse ssh configuration) it can be a VPS or generally any public server under no NAT network

+## Requirements
+- On the remote pc: `ffmpeg notify-send`

 ## Infrastructure

 ### Reverse SSH configuration